MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-internet-access.md

 ### View activity in the traffic log

 1. In the **Microsoft Entra admin center** \> **Global Secure Access (Preview)** \> **Monitor**, select **Traffic logs**.
-1. If desired, select **Add filter**.
+1. If needed, select **Add filter**.
 Filter when **User principal name** contains *testuser* and **Action** set to **Block**.
 1. Observe the entries for your target FQDN that show traffic as blocked and then allowed.
-There may be a delay of up to 20 minutes for entries to appear in the log.
+There can be a delay of up to 20 minutes for entries to appear in the log.

 ## Sample PoC scenario: Allow a user to access a blocked website

-In some cases, you may have users that require access to blocked sites for groups in which the user is a member.
-Complete the following high-level tasks to override a block previously configured for your test group so that the test user in the group can access the blocked site.
+In some cases, you might have users that require access to blocked sites for groups in which the user is a member.
+Complete the following tasks to override a block configured for your test group, so the test user can access the blocked site.

-- Configure an allow rule for the same FQDN that you blocked in the previous scenario by [creating a web filtering policy](#create-a-web-filtering-policy-3).
+- Configure an allow rule for the same FQDN that you blocked in the previous scenario.
+[Create a web filtering policy](#create-a-web-filtering-policy-3).
-- Group and prioritize your web filtering policies by [creating a security profile](#create-a-security-policy-profile-3) with a higher priority than the block policy created previously.
+- Group and prioritize your web filtering policies.
+[Create a security profile](#create-a-security-policy-profile-3) with a higher priority than the block policy created previously.
-- Configure your test user to use the security profile by [creating and assigning a conditional access policy](#create-a-conditional-access-policy-2).
+- Configure your test user to use the security profile.
+[Create and assign a Conditional Access policy](#create-a-conditional-access-policy-2).
 - Confirm rule application by using your test user to [attempt to access a blocked site](#attempt-to-access-blocked-sites-3).
 - [Stop the agent and confirm test user access](#stop-the-agent-and-confirm-restored-access-3) to the previously blocked site.
 - [View activity in the traffic log](#view-activity-in-the-traffic-log-3).